alphagov/govuk-import-export-prototype/guidance/export-agricultural-machinery.markdown

 You don’t need to do anything inside the EU.

-##Exporting used farm machinery

 $CTA

-You apply a different way to export plants from [Scotland](https://www.sasa.gov.uk/plant-health/plant-health-licensing) and [Northern Ireland](https://www.daera-ni.gov.uk/contact).
+You apply a different way in [Scotland](https://www.sasa.gov.uk/plant-health/plant-health-licensing) and [Northern Ireland](https://www.daera-ni.gov.uk/contact).

 $CTA

-[Check with the plant authority](https://www.ippc.int/en/countries/all/list-countries/) in the country that you’re exporting to find if you need a health certificate (‘phytosanitary certificate’) to export used farm machinery.
+[Check with the plant authority] in the country that you’re exporting to find out if your farm machinery needs a health certificate (‘phytosanitary certificate’).

 Make sure you ask to receive an official document to explain the rules in that country and how to comply - this will help UK inspectors to prepare your export correctly.